jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/unregisteredUserProcessing/unregisteredUserProcessing.rst

    :width: 600
    :align: center

-3. Click on the "Send" button
+3. Click the "Send" button
 4. Enter your email (the user with this email shouldn't be registered or active)

 .. image:: pic_unregisteredUserProcessing/enterEmail.png